5 BEST Mobile App Testing Tools (2025)

 Features:

-- Programming languages: Appium supports a broad range of languages including Java, Python, JavaScript, Ruby, and more.
-This gave my team the freedom to use the language they were most comfortable with.
-I often used JavaScript because it aligned with our web automation stack.
-The tool lets you write tests in any WebDriver-compatible language, so you can maintain consistency across projects.
+- Programming languages: Appium supports a broad range of languages, including Java, Python, JavaScript, Ruby, and more.
+This flexibility allows teams to work in their preferred language.
+I mostly used JavaScript since it aligned with our web automation stack.

 Pros